samtampakis/samtampakis.github.io/about.md

 <li>Design and develop high quality software.
 Perform regular code review for new and existing functionality.</li>
 <li>Lead discussions with customers to gather business requirements.
 Determine reasonable default behaviors so functionality
 can work out of the box without undermining customizability.</li>
 <li>Develop and maintain interface code using SOAP, XML, and MTOM.
-Debug connection issues and assist with establishing new connections.</li>
+Debug communication issues for live interfaces and assist with establishing new connections.</li>
 <li>Handle highly sensitive data securely and prevent code injection.
 Received HIPAA training.</li>
 <li>Parse highly structured and difficult to read data and translate it into a more usable format.</li>
 <li>Create functional and easily extensible data models.
 Store and retrieve data from a NoSQL database.</li>